 |Official CO2 emissions (WLTP)||0 gCO2/km|

-The Kia e-Niro is eligible for the OLEV Plug-in Car and Electric Vehicle Homecharge Scheme (EVHS) grants.
-You will also benefit from £0 road tax and £0 London Congestion Charge.
+The Kia e-Niro is only eligible for the EV chargepoint grant, but you will benefit from £0 road tax and £0 London Congestion Charge.

 |Vehicle Excise Duty (VED)||Amount|